Health Information Management Objectives

 When looking at the two conditions, it is easy to see that the methods used are very different, and so effective treatment may be required that relies on many of the same treatments.
 If you were to look at the methods that are used by primary care providers today, you would quickly discover that they are very different.

 While traditional medicine has focused on drugs, many of the new treatments that have been developed are focused on using cognitive behavioural therapy techniques.
-In addition to this, many doctors are beginning to offer EMR-based care as well, in order to help treat the various symptoms associated with dementia.
+In addition to this, many doctors are beginning to offer EMR-based care as well, to help treat the various symptoms associated with dementia.

 These treatments are often offered to patients who are having difficulty staying on track and are unable to perform basic tasks.
 As the use of dementia medications such as Alzheimer’s and corticosteroids increase, the methods that are used to treat these conditions are often changing as well.